 Regression analysis is an important tool when it comes to better decision-making and improved business outcomes.
 And what better way to get the data you need to drive meaningful change than with Stats iQ™?

 Qualtrics Stats iQ sits at the intersection of powerful statistical analysis and intuitive ease of use, empowering everyone from beginners to expert analysts to uncover meaning from data, identify hidden trends and produce predictive models.
-No statistical training required.
+No statistical training is required.

 Stats iQ automatically runs the right statistical tests and visualizations and then translates the results into simple language that anyone can put into action.
 With prediction at your fingertips, you can isolate key experience drivers, understand what influences the business, apply the most appropriate regression methods, identify data issues, and much more.